Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 - Your key suppliers may not have a full staff roster which can impact production and deliveries.

-- Limited or no access to fresh food and water or other key business supplies.
+- Limited or no access to fresh food and water or other key business supplies such as electricity.

-- Services reliant on IT and connectivity may be temporarily unavailable including booking and payment systems, and affect communications with suppliers and customers.
+- Services reliant on IT and connectivity may be temporarily unavailable including booking and payment systems, affecting communications with customers and suppliers.